Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Accelerated Gradient Tracking over Time-varying Graphs

 \begin{remark} The multiple consensus subroutine is only for the theoretical purpose.
-It may be unpractical in a realistic time-varying network.
-The multiple consensus may place a larger communication burden in practice, although it gives theoretically lower communication complexities.
-Communication has been recognized as the major bottleneck in distributed optimization because the CPU speed is much faster than the communication speed over TCP/IP \citep{Lam-2017}.
-The similar issue also happened in APM \citep{li-2018-pm} and DAGD-C \citep{Alexander2221}, which also need a consensus subroutine.
-In fact, in federated learning, local SGD is employed to reduce the communication frequency, rather than increasing the communication frequency by the multiple consensus. \end{remark}
+It may be impractical in a realistic time-varying network because communication has been recognized as the major bottleneck in distributed optimization.
+The multiple consensus may place a larger communication burden in practice, although it gives theoretically lower communication round complexities.
+A similar issue also happens in APM \citep{li-2018-pm} and DAGD-C \citep{Alexander2221}, which also need a multiple consensus subroutine.

+On the other hand, decentralized optimization over time-varying graphs is important because of two reasons.
+Firstly, in many applications, the communication network varies with time, and algorithms for this scenario are needed.
+Secondly, many other scenarios can be reformulated as optimization over time-varying graphs, such as asynchrony \citep{Spiridonoff20jmlr}, local SGD \citep{Koloskova20}, and sparsification \citep{chen20sparsification}.
+In these scenarios, the real network may be fixed, and the time-varying graphs are only used for analysis.
+So the single loop methods are much more favored. \end{remark}